 Nena is a true one-hit-wonder outside of Germany, where she didn't even come close to another hit.
 Before this, however, her single "Nur Getraumt" was a #1 hit in Germany.

-Goldfinger did a cover of this that was used on the soundtrack of the 2001 film Not Another Teen Movie.
-Their version features one verse in German; the lead singer of Goldfinger said he had to take lessons to learn how to say some German words before recording this song. (thanks, Josh - Pleasant Plains, IL)
+.
+Their version features one verse in German; lead singer John Feldmann said he had to take lessons to learn how to say some German words before recording it.

 "Luftballons" literally translates to "Air Balloons" in German, and means regular party balloons.

 The Goldfinger version was used in a 2015 commercial for Coca-Cola as part of the company's campaign to recognize the 100th anniversary of it's iconic bottle.